wyaron/BoilerPlate/README.md

 Lets start with creating a google project for the controller to use.

 1. Open https://console.developers.google.com/projectselector/permissions/serviceaccounts
-2. Choose "Create a project..." from "Select a project" dropdown.
+2. Choose "Create a project..." from "Select a project" drop-down.
 3. Name you project
 4. Click "Create"
 5. On the new page opened, click on "CREATE SERVICE ACCOUNT"